JoelvanIngen/MinProg-AH/README.md

 **Depth First**: Recursively loops through the protein, and tries all directions in a depth-first approach.
 Tries directions in an order based on selected heuristics and prunes branches if they're not promising enough.

 **Beam Search**: Explores position that has the highest points at that moment.
 Saves others in a queue.

+## Parameters

+**Dimensions**: The user can choose whether they want to run the algorithm in 2D or 3D.

+**Debugging**: Outputs internal data describing at where the algorithm is at that point.
+(ONLY USE IF ALGORITHM CRASHES)

+**Verbose**: Outputs more global information, i.e. when the algorithm has found a new best score.

+**Progressbar**: Displays a progressbar while running.

+**State History**: Allows the algorithm to save previous states to enable the user to animate the algorithm.

+**Max Iterations**: Caps the amount of iterations the algorithm is allowed to run for.

+### DepthFirst Heuristics: Only available in the DepthFirst algorithm

+**MinimiseDimensions**: Nudges the algorithm in directions where the overall dimensions of the protein are kept as small as possible.

+**PotentialPlus**: Nudges the algorithm in directions where hydrophobic nodes are kept together and polar nodes are placed further away.

+**FoldAmount**: Nudges the algorithm in directions where the protein makes the most amount of 90 degree folds.